benquach16/CS180/README.md

     pass varchar(32) not null
     )

-Use this for post database
+Use this for the post database

 	create database posts_db;

 	create table user_posts (
 		id int(6) auto_increment not null primary key, user varchar(32) not null,
-		post varchar(1024) not null
+		post varchar(2048) not null
   )